-5 Ways Nonprofits Can Identify The Best Storytellers in Their Organization
+Nonprofit Storytelling: 5 Ways Nonprofits Can Identify Their Best Storytellers

-To effectively grow their organization, nonprofits need to rely on one of the oldest forms of human communication— storytelling.
+To effectively grow their organization, communicators need to rely on one of the oldest forms of human communication— nonprofit storytelling.

 If you think about every person you consider to be a great communicator, chances are these individuals have an affinity for storytelling.
 Whether it’s speaking to a massive audience or reciting a bedtime story, storytelling can have a profound impact on the audience.